-March 2013 marked the third anniversary of the federal Affordable Care Act (ACA), which ushered in new consumer protections and benefits in health insurance, starting in 2010.
-Major changes, including a requirement for most people to have health insurance and government subsidies to help many afford the costs, were slated for 2014.
-The focus of reforms in 2012, meanwhile, shifted to state development of a health insurance exchange where small employers and individuals can more easily shop for insurance, and on ways to control costs while improving health care in public programs.
+March 2014 marked the fourth anniversary of the federal Affordable Care Act (ACA), which ushered in new consumer protections and benefits in health insurance, starting in 2010.
+Major changes, including a requirement for most people to have health insurance and government subsidies to help many afford the costs, went into effect in 2014.
+Moreover reforms adopted in Colorado in 2012 became effective at the beginning of 2014 including the establishment of a health insurance exchange where small employers and individuals can more easily shop for insurance, and on ways to control costs while improving health care in public programs.

-The information in this report is based on data from 2013 covering the top 95% of carriers in the Colorado market.
+The information in this report is based on data from 2014 covering the top 95% of carriers in the Colorado market.
 This is the most recent, complete and reliable data available due to the timing of this report and the timing of its primary source.
-A significant portion of the data for this report was gathered from the carriers' 2013 Annual Financial Statements, which were filed in March 2014; and the information gathered from the 2014 Colorado Health Cost Survey, completed in June of 2014.
+A significant portion of the data for this report was gathered from the carriers' 2014 Annual Financial Statements, which were filed in March 2015; and the information gathered from the 2015 Colorado Health Cost Survey, completed in June of 2015.